 Go cycling

-Just like walking, cycling together is a really enjoyable way to get to know each other – and it’s especially good if it’s a first date and you feel nervous about making conversation the whole time.
+Just like walking, cycling together is an enjoyable way to get to know each other – and it’s especially helpful if you feel nervous about making conversation.

-Cycling requires minimal small talk, and by the time you stop for a break, you’ll probably be feeling much easier in each other’s company.
+Cycling requires minimal small talk, and by the time you stop for a break, you’ll probably feel much easier in each other’s company.

 If it’s a first date, it’s probably a good idea to stay local and cycle around your city or on a nearby cycle path – and you can always rent bikes if you don’t have one.